mosip/mosip-infra/deployment/v3/utils/wireguard-mesh/README.md

 The instructions given here are for Ubuntu.
 You may modified them accordingly for your OS distribution.

-These are NOT instructions for wireguard bastion host setup.
-For that follow [this](../../../docs/wireguard_bastion.md)
+These are NOT instructions for [Wireguard Bastion host](https://docs.mosip.io/1.2.0/deployment/sandbox-deployment/wireguard-bastion) setup.

 ## Prerequisites
 1. You have an admin/control machine from where you run your scripts.